vedantLotankar/Reinforcement-Learning/Pendulum-v1/README.md

 ## 🎯 Project Overview

+Still using CPU instead of CUDA, Will change that this saturday

 The goal of this project is to train an agent to balance and swing up a **pendulum** using reinforcement learning techniques.
 The **Pendulum-v1** environment is a classic control problem where the agent applies torque to keep the pendulum upright.

 - **Environment:** OpenAI Gym - Pendulum-v1